Tevinthuku/game-station/README.md

 More to come

 - [gamestationstore] - This will house a mock of the games provided on the Playstation store.
-- Unit & integration tests - Clean architecture enables easy testing, so I'll work on having the various parts of the app tested.
 - Integrate a web-framework - This will enable us to expose the app to users via REST.

 https://github.com/golang/go/wiki/CodeReviewComments#go-code-review-comments